 Think about the people you’ve identified as someone you think is a valuable person.
 Think about the roles that need to be filled.
 Entrepreneurship, at its core, is about collaboration and co-creation, working with others to build on your collective knowledge, and taking those first steps.
 After you take that action, think about what is missing.
 Who needs to be in your network for you to accomplish your goal?
 Network and enroll more people in your journey.
 Then start the process over again with a new idea with your resources.
 In this process, you are constantly creating and producing new things to try.

 As you build out your network, Blackink IT would love to hear your story and see how we can be a valuable partner to you.
-Please reply to our email here to share your story.
-Our mission is to keep our clients and community safe and productive.
-Assisting you in any way we can allows us to live out our mission.
+We work to help businesses reach their full potential by maximizing their technology.
+Interested in learning about how we can help you grow your business?
+Contact us here - we can't wait to meet you!

 Source: Entrepreneurial Thought & Action is a registered trademark of Babson College.
 Entrepreneurial Thought & Action is a methodology used at Babson College to develop entrepreneurs of all kinds.
 The methodology is based on the pioneering work at Saras Sarasvathy of the Darden School of Management.
 This note is excerpted from Entrepreneurship: The Practice & Mindset (2017, pp 51-53) by Heidi M. Neck.